 We booked a slow boat to Halong Bay so we could admire the spectacular views of the many islands protruding out of the sea.
 Luckily, the sun decided to re-emerge, and we were thrilled to roll our trousers up and enjoy the rays on the boat’s top deck.

-Back in Hanoi, we bought an automated scooter from a couple who were backpacking through South East Asia.
+Back in Hanoi, we bought an automated scooter from a couple who were also backpacking through Southeast Asia.
 They’d already driven the Ho Chi Minh trail but in the opposite direction to us.
 Then, we were off to our first stop on the Ho Chi Minh trail – Ninh Binh!